48 Hours In Milan

 Milan is a true metropolis: strong and fearless but welcoming, too.
 Little by little, I came to realize that I could become someone here.

-We have made a 48-hr itinerary for you to maximize your stay and seek the most adventure out of your True Italian Adventure.
+We have devised the following 48-hour itinerary to allow you to maximise your stay and make the most of your True Italian Adventure.
 Enjoy!

 Day 1- 48 Hours In Milan